ergulberke/Web-Scraping/README.md

 ./Scripts/Activate.ps1 # or other scripts for other shells pip install -r requirements.txt
 ```
 You can run this software with executable or Python file.
 For Python file, you need to follow above instructions.
+After automated browser closed "yorumlar.csv" named file will be created in that directory.